GreenMeeple/SealLoverBtn/README.md

 ## Help seals find their friends!

-Oh no, photographers cannot distinguish seals and sealions!
+Oh no!
+Fake seal lovers corrupted our database with fake seals!
 We need to help seals to meet their friends!

 You friends will be saved in our sealtabase!